DRC Frequently Asked Questions

 What is included in the NSCH data sets? [return to top]

-DRC Indicator data sets for the NSCH survey include all content in the public use file plus Title V National Performance Measures, National Outcome Measures, and dozens of other Key Child Health Indicator variables.
-These measures were developed collaboratively by the HRSA MCHB, CAHMI’s DRC, the U.S. Census Bureau, and a national technical expert panel of child health researchers and policymakers.
+DRC constructed data sets for the NSCH survey include all content in the public use file plus National Performance Measures, National Outcome Measures, and dozens of other Key Child and Family Health Indicator variables.
+These measures were developed collaboratively by the HRSA MCHB, CAHMI’s DRC, the National Center for Health Statistics, the U.S. Census Bureau, and a national Technical Expert Panel of child health researchers and policymakers.

 Do the data sets include local-level data? [return to top]

-DRC Indicator data sets provide state and national level data.
-The NSCH is designed to be representative at the national, regional, and state level only; however, it is possible to analyze zip code data on site at the U.S. Census Bureau.
-Interested researchers must first complete the process to receive Special Sworn Status to be able to gain access to the data files on site.
+DRC constructed data sets provide state and national level data.
+The NSCH is designed to be representative at the national and state level only; however, it is possible to analyze county and zip code data on-site at the U.S. Census Bureau’s Research Data Centers.
+Interested researchers must first complete the process to receive Special Sworn Status to be able to gain access to the datafiles on-site.
 Go to https://ask.census.gov/support/case to submit your request to begin this process.

-How are DRC Indicator data sets different from the U.S. Census Bureau data files? [return to top]
+How are DRC constructed data sets different from the U.S. Census Bureau public use data files? [return to top]

-- The DRC Indicator data sets include additional derived variables not available in the NSCH public use files which are available from the Census Bureau.
+- The DRC constructed data sets include additional derived variables not available in the NSCH public use files, which are available from the Census Bureau.

 - Access to the DRC data sets significantly reduces the time and knowledge required to construct key indicators and advances the standardized use of these indicators in research, education, and policy.

 Where can I find out how derived variables in DRC data sets were conceptualized and how they are constructed in SAS or SPSS? [return to top]